 Socioeconomics is a term that describes the combination of economic and social level of a specific population of people.
 It is based on income, education, demographics, and occupation.
 The economic and social position of an individual or family, in relation to others, is taken into account when describing socioeconomics.

 In terms of a transportation project, the socioeconomic analysis evaluates the economic and social impacts of a proposed project on the local and regional population.
-The scope of analyses is very broad, encompassing many areas such as employment, transportation services, household income, business output, property values, and disadvantaged populations.
-Specific questions to be answered may include:
+The scope of analyses is very broad, encompassing many areas such as employment, transportation services, household income, business output, property values and disadvantaged populations.
+Specific questions to be answered may include the following:

 - What populations are likely to be affected?

 - Where will impacts occur?

 - How will businesses and tax rates be impacted?

 Documentation prepared under NEPA guidelines requires socioeconomic impact analyses.
 Environmental justice evaluations are part of the larger socioeconomic analyses.
 Socioeconomic analysis is an examination of how a proposed project will impact the overall social and economic character of an area and the well-being of current and future residents of the affected community.
 NEPA documents should address the following socioeconomic parameters: